Wondering what it’s worth?

 - Turn off the flash

 – On camera flashes tend to create unwanted reflections in shiny or reflective objects, such as items painted in enamel paint.

 - Turn on HDR (High Dynamic Range)

-– If your camera has an HDR function turn it on, this will insure that highest amount of detail in the shadows and highlights is captured.
+– If your camera has an HDR function, turn it on.
+This will insure that the highest amount of detail in the shadows and highlights is captured.